 Celebrity Couples with Eternity Rings

-Another royal couple with influencer status was the Duke and Duchess of Windsor.
+Another royal couple with influencer status was King Edward VIII and Wallis Simpson.
 The giving of jewelry as part of their love language is well known.
 So it is not surprising the former king gave his wife an eternity ring to show his lasting love.
 When Calvin Klein purchased this famous ring at auction for his wife, Kelly Klein, he discovered the word “eternity” engraved on the inside.
 Shortly after, Klein released his highly successful perfume, “Eternity.”

 When Elizabeth Taylor and Richard Burton married in 1964, Elizabeth’s wedding ring was also an exquisite eternity band with baguette diamonds in a channel setting.
 She chose an octagonal design for the eternity band that marked their second wedding in 1975.
 For these two star-crossed lovers, their hopes exceeded their reality — twice.

-Another tragic Hollywood marriage that has a permanent place in our collective memory began with the effervescent hope symbolized by an eternity band.
+Another tragic Hollywood marriage that has a permanent place in our collective memory began with the effervescent hope symbolized by an oval diamond eternity band.
 The tale of Hall of Famer Joe DiMaggio and Marilyn Monroe was one of enduring love, if not marriage.
 Their engagement period was a mere two days before their civil ceremony marriage, so Marilyn never received an engagement ring from Joe.
-Instead, she wore an eternity band of 36 emerald-cut diamonds in a classic channel setting as a combination engagement and wedding ring.
+Instead, she wore an eternity wedding band of 36 emerald-cut diamonds in a classic channel setting as a combination engagement and wedding ring.
 Despite missing one of the diamonds, this ring would eventually sell at auction for $772,500.
 Learn more about the legend of Marilyn Monroe beyond the wedding ring.

 The two remained in each other’s lives after their 1955 divorce.
 When Monroe died in 1962, he held a private vigil over her body the night before her funeral.
 He also famously arranged to have flowers sent to her gravesite every week for the next twenty years.
 Perhaps in their instance, love outlasted the marriage.